ognev-zair/Kotlin-AgendaCalendarView/README.md

 # Kotlin-AgendaCalendarView
-In Develompment
+This project currently in Develompment

-Base on [AgendaCalendarView](https://github.com/Tibolte/AgendaCalendarView) on ss
+Kotlin-AgendaCalendarView based on [AgendaCalendarView](https://github.com/Tibolte/AgendaCalendarView) developed on Java